 To power each coil, you supply voltage one side of the coil while grounding the other side.
 Typically, you drive a stepper motor with an H-bridge or an array of power transistors or MOSFETS.

 To move the stepper, you apply voltage to each of the coils in a specific sequence.
-Typical phasing could go like this:
+Typical phasing could go as shown in Table 2

 |Step||Wire 1||Wire 2||Wire 3||Wire 4|